bharathk2498/sciquest-heroes/README.md

 - Fully responsive grid system
 - Touch-optimized interactions
 - Hamburger menu for mobile (if needed)
-- Optimized font sizes for readability
+- Optimized font sizes for readability purpose only

 ## 🔧 Customization